The Rogé Partners Fund (ROGEX)

 The proportion of Fund assets invested in U.S. or foreign securities may vary depending on a number of factors, including investment strategies, market conditions and outlook for the global economy.
 Conviction weightings are then assigned to the individual companies based on our perceived risk and return for that company.

 Investment ideas stem from numerous sources including, but not limited to, news publications, quantitative fundamental screenings, investment conferences, company visits, quarterly statements and annual reports from whom we feel are great money managers, and networking with other investment professionals.

 The Fund's selling strategy is to reevaluate a security once a price target is met.
 If, upon reevaluation, the company's stock trades at a premium to the Adviser's own intrinsic estimates, the stock becomes a candidate for sale.
-The Adviser sets a time horizon of approximately 4-6 years for a business' stock price to reach its target.
 Factors that may negatively affect the price targets are: management change, increased competition, poor capital allocation, change in business model, mergers, acquisitions and political risks.